LINBIT/linstor-gateway/README.md

 as well as Corosync and Pacemaker's properties are a prerequisite to use this tool.

 # Building
 Use a version of go that supports modules.
 Then you can `go get` the code as usual.
-As of now, you probaly want to set module support to on.
+As of now, you probably want to set module support to `on`.

 ```
 export GO111MODULE=on